John Ratcliffe (Chester MP, died 1633)

+Life

 Ratcliffe was the son of John Ratcliffe who moved to Chester and became active in the government of the city, being mayor of Chester.

+In 1602 his first wife died.
+Ratcliffe married as his second wife Jane Brerewood, daughter of John Brerewood of Chester.

 He was a brewer and became an alderman of the city, and was made mayor for 1611–12 and 1628–29.
 He was an ardent puritan.
 In 1621, he was elected Member of Parliament for City of Chester.
 He was elected MP for Chester again in 1628 and sat until 1629 when King Charles decided to rule without parliament for eleven years.